Best food for cats

 Many cats don’t get enough hydration through drinking and rely on their food to supplement the amount of water they consume.
 A key benefit of wet cat food is it helps provide your cat with the extra water that not only keeps them properly hydrated but also reduces the likelihood of health issues in areas such as their kidneys or urinary tract.

 Wet food also has the added benefit of giving off a richer aroma than dry food, which is important for cats because they rely heavily on their sense of smell than their sense of taste.
-A cat’s sense of smell is normally around much stronger than the average human, while a human’s tongue has around twenty times more taste buds than a cat’s tongue.
+A cat’s sense of smell is much stronger than the average human, while a human’s tongue has around twenty times more taste buds than a cat’s tongue.

 Cats respond well to a little variety in their diet.
 That doesn’t mean they need to be eating something different for every meal or have their diet totally changed once a month – far from it.
 However, providing them with a diet that is a mixture of wet and dry food has been shown to reduce problems with fussy eaters.
 Different cats also have different preferences when it comes to texture.
 By feeding them a mixed diet they’ll get a combination of textures that ensures they will find the one they like.